tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 ```

 ## Additional information
-The frozen graph can also be tested with jupyter notebook file object_detection_demo.ipynb file located in[supporting_scripts](supporting_scripts/).
+The frozen graph can also be tested with jupyter notebook object_detection_demo.ipynb file located in[supporting_scripts](supporting_scripts/).
 To run the script start an instance of terminal /command prompt and navigate to the `tensorflow_training` folder in the repository and run the the following commends
 ```
 $ cd supporting_scripts

 $ conda activate tf1_12_gpu

-$ jupyter nootbook
+$ jupyter notebook
 ```

 This will open a new tab in your browser.
 Just double-click on object_detection_demo.ipynb and you will able to access the script in jupyter notebook environment.
 Before running the script, you need to specify relative path to frozen inference graph, label map and image set which you want to test on.
 The results will be shown in the browser in the form of images and predicted bounding boxes.